Collab4Sloth/SLOTH/README.md

-pip3 install mkdocs                           # for the use of MkDocs pip3 install mkdocs-material                  # for the graphical environment Material pip3 install mkdocs-material-extensions       # for additional functionalities of Material pip3 install mkdocs-plugin-offline            # for the plugin offline pip3 install mkdocs-plugin-search             # for the plugin search pip3 install mkdocs-with-pdf                  # for the plugin with-pdf
+pip3 install mkdocs                           # for the use of MkDocs pip3 install mkdocs-material                  # for the graphical environment Material pip3 install mkdocs-material-extensions       # for additional functionalities of Material pip3 install mkdocs-with-pdf                  # for the plugin with-pdf

 pip3 install markdown                         # for the extensions attr_list, md_in_html, def_list